GianniosApostolos/GianniosApostolos/README.md

 -->

-As of now, I'm an undergraduate computer science student and this is where I will be uploading some of my personal projects so anyone can edit or use.
-You can find more information about me on my linkedin [profile](https://www.linkedin.com/in/gianniosapostolos)

-I'm currently practising C# and Java
-I'm learning Spring Boot 3 and React
+Welcome to my Github profile!
+I'm an undergraduate computer science student at the University of Thessaly

+Currently, I'm focusing on learning and improving my skills regarding C#, Java and VB, striving to become a proficient developer.
+Additionally, over the last years I have developed a strong interest for a wide range of technologies and languages.
+Including, but not limited to, .NET, Unity, C, HTML, CSS, PHP, JS, and ASM.

+Feel free to explore my repositories and take a look at the code.
+Who knows?
+You might find something that you like and can use 🙂

+If you are interested for more information, you can find me on [linkedin](https://www.linkedin.com/in/gianniosapostolos)